The pub where Eamon Dunne was shot dead

 Within a matter of seconds, one of the most violent and hated gangland bosses in Irish history was dead.

 Below, you will find the address and the GPS coordinates for this location.

-The GPS coordinates for the pub are as follows.
+The latitude and longitude coordinates for the pub are: